Chirantana-g-156/Docker-Zero-to-Hero/volumes.md

 ```
 docker volume create <volume_name>
 ```
+can mount it to one or multiple containers
 Once a volume is created, you can mount it to a container using the -v or --mount option when running a docker run command.

 For example: